valevo/SABIO/logs.md

 # Logs

-Notes from conversations and meetings and to self.
+Notes from conversations and meetings and to self. <br>
 Gems found along the way waiting to be further sorted or put to use.

 ---